Automatische treinbeïnvloeding: Flaws

 One weakness of the system is wheelslip caused by slippery rails.
-ATB-NG measures the traveled distance by counting the wheel rotations, the system will think the train is ahead of its actual position when the wheelspin occurs.
+ATB-NG measures the traveled distance by counting the wheel rotations; therefore, the system will think the train is ahead of its actual position when the wheelspin occurs.
 This can result in premature brake interventions when approaching a red signal as the system thinks the train has already passed the signal, while it might still be several meters away.

 Another problem is the fact that ATB-NG can't react to signal changes.
 If a red signal clears ATB-NG will still force the train to stop and only let it creep forward until it reaches the next beacon.
 This issue can however be solved by installing ATB loops which enable the system to pick up signal updates in a stretch of track before the signal.

 An issue with the ATB-NG system as a product is the patent held by ACEC-Alstom, which limits other manufacturers to supply the system and the fact that it offers poor interoperability with other systems.